Sullivan Line: Area prior to Sullivan's Survey

-In 1804, in the Treaty of St. Louis the Sac and Fox ceded Missouri north of the Gasconade River (but not their villages on the Mississippi River near Keokuk, Iowa).
+In 1804, in the Treaty of St. Louis the Sauk and Meskwaki ceded Missouri north of the Gasconade River (but not their villages on the Mississippi River near Keokuk, Iowa).
 In 1808, in the Treaty of Fort Clark, the Osage Nation ceded all of Missouri and Arkansas west of the fort (now called Fort Osage in Jackson County, Missouri).
 The exact boundaries of the treaties were never formally surveyed.
 Resentments about the treaties caused many members of the tribe to side with the British in the War of 1812.
 At the conclusion of the war, the tribes in the 1815 Treaties of Portage des Sioux reaffirmed the earlier treaties.

 Sullivan's survey

-In 1816, surveyor John C. Sullivan was instructed to survey the Osage territory starting 20 WEST of Fort Clark at the confluence of the Kansas River and Missouri River.
-From the north bank of the river opposite Kaw Point in what is today Kansas City Downtown Airport he was instructed to survey a line 100 mi straight north and then east to the Des Moines River (the Sac and Fox owned the land east of the river).
-Sullivan's line going north (the Indian Boundary Line (1816)) was to ultimately form the longitudal line from Iowa to Texas west of which Native Americans were to be removed in the Indian Removal Act of 1830.
+In 1816, surveyor John C. Sullivan was instructed to survey the Osage territory starting 20 WEST of Fort Clark at the Kansas River and Missouri River confluence.
+From the north bank of the river opposite Kaw Point in what is today Kansas City Downtown Airport he was instructed to survey a line 100 mi straight north and then east to the Des Moines River (the Sauk and Meskwaki owned the land east of the river).
+Sullivan's line going north (the Indian Boundary Line (1816)) was to ultimately form the longitudinal line from Iowa to Texas west of which Native Americans were to be removed in the Indian Removal Act of 1830.

-The beginning point, also known as "the old northwest corner of Missouri" at the western end of the Sullivan Line is north of Sheridan, Missouri, at north latitude 40.5710859 Despite his intention to draw the border straight east, he drifted north to about 40.6135698 at the boundary's eastern terminus just south of what is now Farmington, Iowa.
-This drift of 2.9 mi northward is generally thought to be due to the change in magnetic declination, which he did not correct his compass for as the survey progressed.
+The beginning point, also known as "the old northwest corner of Missouri" at the western end of the Sullivan Line is north of Sheridan, Missouri, at north latitude 40.5710859.
+Despite his intention to draw the border straight east, he drifted north to about 40.6135698 at the boundary's eastern terminus just south of what is now Farmington, Iowa.
+This drift of 2.9 mi northward is generally thought to be due to the change in magnetic declination, for which he did not correct his compass as the survey progressed.